-Main regulatory changes with entry into force in January 1, 2019
+Main regulatory changes with entry into force in January 1st, 2019

-On December 28, 2018, Circular 2/2018, of December 21, of the Bank of Spain, was passed modifying Circular 4/2017, of November 27, to credit institutions, on public and reserved financial information standards, and models of financial statements, and Circular 1/2013, of May 24, on the Risk Information Center.
+On December 28th, 2018, Bank of Spain Circular 2/2018 of December 21st was published amending Circular 4/2017, of November 27th to credit institutions on public and reserved financial information standards, and models of financial statements, and Circular 1/2013, of May 24th, on the Risk Information Center.

-The main change in this circular comes from the adoption in accounting standards applicable to credit institutions in Spain of the changes in the European accounting standards derived from the adoption of IFRS 16 which, since January 1, 2019, modifies the leases accounting standards criteria for lessees.
+The main purpose in this circular is to adapt the accounting standards applicable to credit institutions in Spain to the changes in the European accounting standards derived from the adoption of IFRS 16 which, since January 1st 2019, modifies the accounting criteria for leases to lessees.

 The objective is to establish the criteria of recognition, measurement, presentation and disclosure of leases.
-The standard maintains, in essence, the treatment for the lessors included in the previous norm through a dual model distinguishing between financial leasing and operating leasing.
+The standard maintains, in essence, the treatment for the lessors contained in the previous standard through a dual model distinguishing between financial leasing and operating leasing.

-For lessees, Circular 2/2018 eliminates the dual accounting model and develops a single model for which most of the leases must be registered in a similar way as the financial leases under the previous standard.

-At the origination moment, the lessee will register a liability for the payments committed and an asset for the right of use the underlying asset during the term of the rent.
-Likewise, it will be necessary to record separately an interest expense for the associated liabilities and an amortization expense for the right of use the underlying asset.
+For lessees, Circular 2/2018 eliminates the dual accounting model and develops a single model for which most of the leases will be accounted for in a similar way as the financial leases under the previous standard.
+At the initial stage, the lessee registers a liability for the committed payments and an asset for the right to use of use the underlying asset during the term of the lease.
+It is also necessary to record separately an interest expense for the liability associated with the lease agreement and an expense for the amortization of the right of use the underlying asset.
 The standard includes two exemptions for lessees: short-term leases and leases in which the underlying asset is of little value.

-Circular 2/2018 will require an evaluation to measure the new liabilities by lease in order to reflect the changes in payments after the start date as a result of certain events, such as the change of term, index of payments or the index of update payments, among others.
-As a general rule, the changes in the measurement of the liability will be recognized as an adjustment of the right of use of the underlying asset.
+Circular 2/2018 requires an assessment to revalue the lease liability in order to reflect the changes in payments after the start date as a result of certain events, such as the change on the deadline or on a rate for updating payments, among others.
+As a general rule, the revaluation of liabilities is recognized as an adjustment to the right of use of the underlying asset.